microsoft/pxt/docs/language.md

 To enable an experiment, click the gear icon ⚙️, go to `About` , then click `Experiments`.
-Experiments are released selectively, so if an experiment you want does not show for you, please be patient &emdash; it will be rolled to your editor soon!
+Experiments are released selectively, so if an experiment you want does not show yet, please be patient &emdash; it will be rolled to your editor soon!